Amy-Reidy/Portfolio/README.md

 After the data was pre-processed, it was merged into a SQL database which was queried to extract information into dataframes

-Libraries used: *pandas, numpy, sklearn, tensorflow, sqlite3, scipy.stats,  matplotlib, seaborn, requests, BeautifulSoup, geopy, folium*
+Skills demonstrated: *pandas, numpy, sklearn, tensorflow, sqlite3, scipy.stats,  matplotlib, seaborn, requests, BeautifulSoup, geopy, folium*